Updated: May 29

 Listen to some upbeat Christian music while moving those muscles.
 Or listen to a podcast of Sid Roth.

 6. Inner Healing.
-Is your anxiety caused by a generation curse?
 Do you have a false believe you are believing?
 If you do have one, that is an open door for a minion (see Ephesians 4:27) to step in and live there to remind you of that false belief and the fear that goes with it.
 Get rid of it.
 There may be unresolved grief or trauma that is causing issues.
 Find a practitioner to help you.
+You can find one here.

 7. Listening prayer.
 Read here if you do not know what that is.
 Before you dive in though, make sure you know enough scripture to be able to discern God's voice.
 If you are not at that place yet, just pray.